json-everything/json-everything/docs_source/release-notes/json-schema-generation.md

 # [1.6.0](https://github.com/gregsdennis/json-everything/pull/130)

-[1.6.0](https://github.com/gregsdennis/json-everything/pull/130) - Added support for nullability.
-Special thanks to [@JMPSequeira](https://github.com/JMPSequeira) who proposed the feature and worked through multiple designs that lead to the final solution and for adding all the tests needed to ensure proper function.
+[#128](https://github.com/gregsdennis/json-everything/pull/128) - Added support for nullability.
+Special thanks to [@JMPSequeira](https://github.com/JMPSequeira) who proposed the feature and worked through multiple designs ([#124](https://github.com/gregsdennis/json-everything/pull/124) and [#127](https://github.com/gregsdennis/json-everything/pull/127)) that lead to the final solution and for adding all the tests needed to ensure proper function.
 - Added `NullableAttribute`.
 - Added `Nullability`.
 - Added `SchemaGenerationConfiguration.Nullability`.

-[1.6.0](https://github.com/gregsdennis/json-everything/pull/126) - Bug fix: generation of object with no serializable properties still generates an empty `properties` keyword.
+[#125](https://github.com/gregsdennis/json-everything/pull/125) - Bug fix: generation of object with no serializable properties still generates an empty `properties` keyword.

 Also updated intent classes to be mutable.
 Should have been this way to begin with, but was probably an oversight.